predictus/jobs/README.md

 FairMoney has been created in 2017.
 In February 2019, we crossed the bar of the 100,000 disbursed loans and want to reach 1 million disbursed loans by the end of the year.
 We plan to open 4 new countries this year and create new functionalities for our customers such as saving accounts.

+## What we are looking for
+We are looking for bar raisers.
+People that raise the standards - that are excellent in what they do and willing to solve big challenges.

+We are looking for pragmatic and perseverant people that are passionate about problem solving and hungry enough to achieve their mission to build the leading mobile bank for emerging markets.

+To build the best products, we want our employees to meet customers which implies to travel to the different markets.
+FairMoney is an international team, composed of French, Nigerian, German, Japanese employees, meaning that we value diversity a lot.

 ## [Our stack](https://stackshare.io/predictus/predictus/)
 - Our customer product is an android application developed in Java
 - It communicates with a Ruby on Rails backend